rawandrew/diagramming/mermaid_diagrams.md

 - `--)` defines an asynchronous interaction between participants/actors.
 - `activate PARTTICIPANT_NAME` with `deactivate PARTICIPANT_NAME` to define an activation that offers more insight at a glance on the diagram.
 Activations can also be defined by adding a `+` (activation) or `-` (deactiva- tion) sign to the ends of the arrows.
 - `Note [Left|Right] of NODE_NAME` to add a note on the diagram for a specific node.
+- `links` can be used to add an active dropdown for each actor or participant.

 ### User Signup Flow Diagram